 After eventually finding time to read all the letters and postcards, I began to feel very strongly indeed that I wanted to get them published as a non-fiction book.
 I decided to call it My Dear Elsie as that is how most of Ethel’s letters begin.

 However, as I soon discovered, wanting to get a book published and actually doing it are two completely different things.
-Seven years later, following a very difficult time in my personal life, I finally started on the journey of trying to find an agent/publisher for My Dear Elsie.
-Twelve years later, in 2020, I’m still on that journey but I’ve now given up on the idea of the agent/publisher and plan to self-publish the book.
+Seven years later, following a really difficult time in my personal life, I finally started on the process of trying to find an agent/publisher for My Dear Elsie but have now given up on that idea and plan to self-publish the book instead.
 You can keep up with my progress in the blog on this site.

-Thank you for visiting this website and I hope you find it interesting.
-If you would like to find out more about me and my work, please visit my writing website at:
+If you would like to find out more about me and my work, (I am also an artist, a designer and a crafter as well as a writer) please visit my main website at: